nus-cs2113-AY2324S2/ip/README.md

 ## Adding a Task
 There are 3 main types of tasks you can add.
 To add a task, use the following command format based on the type of task:
 ### Todo Task:
+Adds a task with only description.

 format: **`todo` DESCRIPTION**

+- Replace DESCRIPTION with a word or sentence describing your task.

 ### Deadline Task:
 Adds a task with a specific deadline date.

 format: **`deadline` DESCRIPTION /by DUE_DATE**

+- Replace DESCRIPTION with a word or sentence describing your task.
 - For deadline tasks, include **`/by`** at the end of the description followed by the due date.

 ### Event Task: